Preventing Carbon Monoxide Poisoning: Sounding The Alarm On A Silent Killer

 - Outside of your home, clear all debris and snow, so it doesn’t block the vents from your dryer, furnace, stove and fireplace.

-More than 400 children and adults die every year from carbon monoxide poisoning.
+More than 400 children and adults die every year from unintentional carbon monoxide poisoning not linked to fires.